 Mark-Jason RamesarBusiness Development Representative

-Mark-Jason is a business development representative (Trinidad Sales) for Caribbean Beat and CONTACT Magazine.
+Mark-Jason is a business development representative (Trinidad Sales) for Caribbean Beat, CONTACT Magazine, and Discover Trinidad & Tobago.
 He has years of experience in business development and marketing in the information and communication technology industry, working with market leaders like Fujitsu, bMobile and Digi-data.
 He has a passion for the outdoors and is an avid collector of outdoor gear.
 In his spare time, he challenges himself to explore various hiking trails in Trinidad or looks for a great fishing spot to throw a line.

 Jacqueline SmithProduction & Distribution Manager